-It has further become usual practice to prescribe the use of a "Redfern Schedule", with the aim to concisely summarise document requests to narrow the disputed issues between the parties as to what should be produced and why.44) However, this approach is often fraught with challenges.
+It has further become usual practice to prescribe the use of a "Redfern Schedule", with the aim to concisely summarise document requests to narrow the disputed issues between the parties as to what should be produced and why.58 However, this approach is often fraught with challenges.

 The Prague Rules, on the other hand, adopting civil law procedural approaches, discourage document production.
 Under the inquisitorial system, disputes are predominately controlled by the court.
-Accordingly, the ability for parties to demand documents from each other or third parties is virtually non-existent.45) Where document production is necessary, the Prague Rules provide that document production should be addressed at the first Case Management Conference ("CMC").
+Accordingly, the ability for parties to demand documents from each other or third parties is virtually non-existent.59 Where document production is necessary, the Prague Rules provide that document production should be addressed at the first Case Management Conference ("CMC").
 In principle, CMCs offer a real opportunity to resolve issues much more expeditiously, and at an early stage, preventing the issue from escalating.
-However, this presents to the Tribunal the same temporal issue as that posed by the Redfern Schedule: that the pleadings to which these documents relate have not yet been ventilated before the Tribunal.
+However, this presents to the Tribunal the same temporal issue as that posed by the Redfern Schedule: that the pleadings to which these documents relate has not yet been ventilated before the Tribunal.

 Arbitrators, with the challenge of having to manage parties and counsel from both civil and common law frameworks, must therefore develop their own innovative document production techniques to ensure efficiency in arbitral procedure.
-In my experience, short, focused hearings and teleconferences (rather than having people fly from all over the world) seem to be workable mechanisms to enhance existing practice in document production.
+Anecdotal evidence would suggest that, short, focused hearings and teleconferences (rather than having people fly from all over the world) seem to be workable mechanisms to enhance existing practice in document production.
+However, the anecdotal nature of this suggestion is reflective of the lack of open discussion of arbitrator-driven procedural innovations, which hinders the development of arbitral procedure.
+It follows that the key change to drive efficiency is the greater dissemination of information in relation to procedural techniques.